robbchar/corefx/Breaking-Change-Rules.md

 * Firing an existing event when it was never fired before
 * Changing the number of times given events are called

-## Unacceptable Binary and Source Compatibility changes
+## Source and Binary Compatibility Changes

 ### Type Attribute and Modifier Changes
 * Adding the `sealed` or `abstract` keyword to a type.
 However, it is not breaking when: